 This project seeks to obtain funding for a license plate recognition system.
 The City of Fairfield serves as the gateway to the Travis Air Force Base (TAFB).
 TAFB is a high threat target for terrorist attack.
 The Fairfield Police Department has formed successful partnerships with military components of TAFB to enhance security and force protection missions.
 An early warning system located prior to the entrance of TAFB would serve to alert staff working the main gate, as well as local law enforcement, when suspected terrorist activity is near TAFB.
 A license plate recognition system would serve to both identify vehicles in the vicinity of the TAFB as well as memorialize their presence through the use of a database.
 Four license plate recognition cameras would serve to identify traffic in the four lanes of traffic on Air Base Parkway.
-The cameras will report back their identified license plate as well as a still image of the vehicle to the database through a series of microwave repeaters on Air Base Parkway.
-The camera project serves as a wireless backbone that ultimately carries the data signal to a centralized location currently housed in the Fairfield Police Department.
+The cameras will report back their identified license plate as well as a still image of the vehicle to the database through a series of microwave repeaters of Air Base Parkway.